benalexau/ibconnect/README.md

 Send a SIGTERM to the ``idbc`` process to exit (or just press C-c).

+If IB Connect is configured to connect to multiple gateways, you might see some occasional foreign key violation errors reported on stdout.
+In such cases IB Connect will immediately reload the failed gateway feeds and retry, meaning such messages can be ignored.
+A more complex solution involving a shared DAO singleton across gateways was considered, but the increased design complexity wasn't considered desirable when the present "fail fast and reload" model works.

 Prerequisites
 -------------
 As indicated by the environment variables, you need to run IB Gateway and a